samsalisbury/blog-source/source/_posts/2013-10-18-migrating-to-macbook-review.md

 The flat, short-action keyboard keys, were one of the things that had always put me off Apple laptops.
 However, in reality they were reasonably pleasing to use, and nowhere near as flimsy as they looked. _Tick._ Some aspects of the keyboard design, though, are definitely questionable&mdash;for a Windows guy at least.

+> Some aspects of the keyboard design are definitely questionable.

 **The power button <i class="icon-off"></i> is 'just another' key,** on the top right of the keyboard.
 Whilst this keeps things very uniform, accidentally hitting the off button whilst typing is a little unnerving...
 Even though you still have to confirm before the machine actually powers down.

 **The key known as 'Option' in all the docs is mysteriously labelled 'Alt'** on the physical keyboard.
 I believe this is only on the UK keyboards, but it's pretty darn confusing.
 The option symbol (⌥) is there, fortunately, but one gets a sneaking suspicion a certain level of obfuscation has been built in on purpose by Apple, perhaps to make it easy to [identify the uninitiated](http://en.wikipedia.org/wiki/Criticism_of_Apple_Inc.#Comparison_with_a_cult.2Freligion).